How CSSC handles personal information

 - Make changes by logging into our preference centre within My Account at any time when logged in;

 - Contact our Data Protection Officer if you have any queries regarding our data protection practices by email to send email.

 Our website is https://www.cssc.co.uk/ and is owned, and operated by us.

 Under the General Data Protection Regulation ('UK GDPR') and Data Protection Act 2018 ('the Act'), personal data is defined as 'any information relating to an identified or identifiable natural person ('data subject'), by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person'.

 The data controller

-A data controller is the individual or legal person who controls and is responsible to keep and use personal data in paper or electronic files.
+A data controller is the organisation who exercises control over the means and purposes for processing personal data and is responsible for, amongst other things, the security of all personal data in paper or electronic files.
 CSSC is the data controller as defined by relevant data protection laws and regulation.